Schollbrunn

-Schollbrunn is a community in the Main-Spessart district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (Administrative Community) of Kreuzwertheim.
+Schollbrunn is a municipality in the Main-Spessart district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (Administrative Community) of Kreuzwertheim.
 It has a population of over 900.

 Geography

 Schollbrunn lies in the Lower Franconia region, west of Würzburg in the Main-Spessart district.
 The community has only the Gemarkung (traditional rural cadastral area) of Schollbrunn.
 The town is surrounded by the wooded hills of the Spessart.

 History

 Schollbrunn was part of the County of Wertheim, held by the Counts of Löwenstein-Wertheim, which in 1806 was mediatized by the Principality of Aschaffenburg, with which it passed in 1814 (by this time it had become a department of the Grand Duchy of Frankfurt) to the Kingdom of Bavaria.

 Demographics

 Economy

 Municipal taxes in 1999 amounted to €443,000 (converted), of which net business taxes amounted to €97,000.

 According to official statistics, there were 47 workers on the social welfare contribution rolls working in producing businesses in 1998.
 In trade and transport this was 0.
 In other areas, 35 workers on the social welfare contribution rolls were employed, and 340 such workers worked from home.
 There were 6 processing businesses.
 Two businesses were in construction, and furthermore, in 1999, there were 20 agricultural operations with a working area of 189 ha, of which 121 ha was cropland and 67 ha was meadowland.